Chevon Walker

-Chevon Walker (born May 9, 1987 in Montego Bay, Jamaica) is a former professional Canadian football running back and kick returner.
+Chevon Walker (born May 9, 1987) is a former professional Canadian football running back and kick returner.
 He played NCAA football for the Sioux Falls Cougars.
-He played two years of his career as a professional football player in the Canadian Football League for the Hamilton Tiger-Cats.
+He played two years of his career as a professional football player in the Canadian Football League (CFL) for the Hamilton Tiger-Cats.
 In 2014, the Ottawa Redblacks selected him in the expansion draft.
 He started the 2015 season with the Ottawa Redblacks before he was released on August 28, 2015.
 On September 1, 2015, it was announced that Walker had signed with the Winnipeg Blue Bombers.
-Chevon Walker has over 1000 rushing yards and seven touchdowns in three years of professional play.
+Walker had over 1,000 rushing yards and seven touchdowns in three years of professional play.